-Starting with the best of what Saint-Émilion and Pomerol region wines offer!
-Most of the great Saint-Emilion and Pomerol wine come from the chateaux located on the côtes and the plateau.
-The côtes are the limestone, rich, hillsides that surround the picturesque village of St. Emilion.
-On the plateau, you have soils with limestone, clay, gravel, sand and iron deposits.
-The majority of the best Saint Emilion wine comes from the estates located on the plateau and the côtes of St. Emilion.
-With its massive layers and deposits of limestone, St. Emilion produces wines of richness, exotic textures and minerality.
+You'll start with the best of what Saint-Émilion and Pomerol region wines have to offer!
+Most of the great Saint-Emilion and Pomerol wine comes from the chateaux located on the côtes and the plateau.
+The côtes are the rich limestone hillsides that surround the picturesque village of St. Emilion, and the plateau has soils with limestone, clay, gravel, sand and iron deposits.
+The majority of the best Saint Emilion wine comes from the estates located on the plateau and the côtes right here and is why St. Emilion produces wines of richness, exotic textures and minerality.

 A guided tour of the village of St. Emilion.

-A protected Unesco world heritage site will help discover the village on foot after which you will enjoy free time for personal discovery before lunch.
-The village takes its name from a Benedictine Monk who was known as Emilian.
-He lived in the area and is responsible for starting to create the uniquely designed, limestone church that is central the village of St. Emilion.
-Today, Saint-Emilion is famous also for its fascinating romanesque churches and ruins stretching all along steep and narrow streets, with cafés and boutiques of the terroir.
+The village takes its name from a Benedictine Monk who went by the name of Emilian.
+He lived in the area and is responsible for commencing the creation of the uniquely designed, limestone church at the heart of the village.
+Today, Saint-Emilion is also famous for its fascinating romanesque churches and the ruins which stretch all along the steep and narrow streets, all punctuated with cafés and boutiques of the terroir.

-After this full of surprise morning, you deserve a lunch.
-Enjoy one of the many restaurant that offer from chic snack food to gastronomy traditional french food in Saint-Emilion.
+After this full morning of pleasant surprises, you'll deserve a good lunch at one of the many restaurants in Saint-Emilion that offer everything from hip snack foods to traditional gastronomy French cuisine.

 Afternoon visit and wine tasting.

-Continue on with your discovery and experience of wine tasting with a third visit and wine tasting session in a local winery of the Pomerol or Saint Emilion wine producing region.
-You will encounter independent and passionate Saint-Emilion and Pomerol wine makers.
-You will learn everything hands on about this living cultural heritage of Bordeaux’s wine has to teach from grape varieties of Merlot and Cabernet France, to geology of the soil, the climate, and most importantly, the art of wine making in this appellation.
+Continuing with your discovery and experience, a third visit and wine tasting session takes place in a local winery of the Pomerol or Saint Emilion wine producing region.
+Here you'll encounter independent and passionate wine makers, with some hands-on learning about the living cultural heritage of Bordeaux’s wine: from grape varieties of Merlot and Cabernet Franc, to geology of the soil, the climate, and most importantly, the art of the wine making itself in this unique appellation.

-- Transportation in a comfortable full options minivan for the day.
+- Transportation in a comfortably appointed minivan for the day.

-- Visits and wine tasting in 3 Classified growth châteaus.
+- Visits and wine tastings in three (3!)
+Classified growth châteaus.

-- A walking guided tour of the city of Saint-Emilion, a tour and tasting wine maker at a local domain.
+- A walking guided tour of the city of Saint-Emilion, tour and tasting with a wine maker at a local domain.

 Personal insurance & expenses.
-Other meals and other drinks.
-Entrance fees to monuments, museums, attractions, Gratuities for the guide.
+Other meals and drinks.
+Entrance fees to monuments, museums, attractions, or a Guide appreciation gratuity.

 MORE ABOUT SAINT-EMILION AND POMEROL WINES

-There are three claims made about Saint-Emilion that is uniquely famous to this region: It is the oldest active wine producing appellation dating from the antiquity which left to Saint-Emilion a large number of roman archeological sites.
-And it has the oldest active wine society of France called Les Jurades dating from 1199.
-It is also one of the first regions to begin the exportation of wine way back in the 14th Century.
+There are three claims made about Saint-Emilion and is uniquely famous to this region: It is the oldest active wine producing appellation dating from antiquity - left to Saint-Emilion were a large number of roman archeological sites.
+It has the oldest active wine society of France called Les Jurades dating from 1199, and it is also one of the first regions to begin the exportation of wine way back in the 14th Century.

-More than 800 different producers make wine in St. Emilion, which are spread among the 9 parishes: Saint Emilion, Saint-Christophe des Bardes, Saint-Etienne de Lisse, Saint-Hippolyte, Saint-Laurent des Combes, Saint-Pey d’Armens, Saint-Sulpice de Faleyrens, Vignonet and a portion of Libourne.
-In total, close to 2.4 million cases of wine are produced in Saint Emilion each year.
+More than 800 different producers make wine in St. Emilion which are spread among the 9 parishes: Saint Emilion, Saint-Christophe des Bardes, Saint-Etienne de Lisse, Saint-Hippolyte, Saint-Laurent des Combes, Saint-Pey d’Armens, Saint-Sulpice de Faleyrens, Vignonet and a portion of Libourne.
+In total, close to 2.4 million cases of wine are produced in Saint Emilion every year.

-Merlot and Cabernet Franc are the dominant grapes that make St. Emilion wine. with as secondary grapes, Cabernet Sauvignon, Malbec and Petit Verdot.
-The Merlot in St. Emilion offers tasters lush, soft textures, richness and concentration with flavors of plums, blackberry, licorice, chocolate and black cherry.
+Merlot and Cabernet Franc are the dominant grapes that make St. Emilion wine.
+The secondary grapes are Cabernet Sauvignon, Malbec and Petit Verdot.
+The Merlot in St. Emilion offers tasters a lush, soft texture, with the richness and concentration of plum, blackberry, licorice, chocolate and black cherry flavors.
 The Cabernet Franc adds aromatic qualities like flowers and spice as well as tannin and structure.
-St. Emilion can also be earthy, spicy and deliver notes of tobacco and truffle, as well as fresh cherries when it ages.
+St. Emilion can also be earthy, spicy and deliver notes of tobacco and truffle, and fresh cherries as well when it ages.
 Depending on the level of limestone found in the terroir, the wines can also provide a strong sensation of minerality, crushed rock or cement.
-Of course the taste and texture varies from estate as does the wines ability to age, evolve and develop with bottle age.
+Of course the taste and texture varies from estate to estate as does the wine's own ability to evolve and develop over time inside the bottle.

-Pomerol, which is located just due west of St. Emilion has a variety of different terroirs and slopes that range in quality and help create a myriad of diverse expressions found in Pomerol wine.
-It the uniqueness of the divergent terroirs and soils that give birth to the different styles of Pomerol.
-The easiest and simplest way to look at Pomerol is to divide it into three parts.
-The plateau of Pomerol, the slopes along the side of the plateau and the flat parcels of terroir following the slopes.
+Pomerol, located just west of St. Emilion has a variety of different terroirs and slopes that range in quality which helps create the myriad of diverse expressions found in Pomerol wines.
+It is the uniqueness of the divergent terroirs and soils that give birth to the different styles of Pomerol.
+The easiest and simplest way to look at Pomerol is to divide it into three parts: The plateau of Pomerol, the slopes along the side of the plateau and the flat parcels of terroir at the base of the slopes.
 The best terroir in Pomerol is found on the famous Pomerol plateau with its concentration of clay and gravel soils.

-It is the smallest, major appellation in Bordeaux with close to 800 planted hectares and about 150 producers and growers.
-As you can imagine, most Pomerol château and vineyards are small.
-Of course there are a few exceptions.
-The largest Pomerol vineyard belongs to Chateau de Sales at 47.5 hectares.
-The smallest vineyard is Enclos Tourmaline, which is a scant .5 hectares of vines.
-On average, close to 350,000 cases of wine are produced in Pomerol each year.
+Pomerol is the smallest major appellation in Bordeaux with close to 800 planted hectares (1977 acres) and about 150 producers and growers.
+Though it's easy to imagine most Pomerol château and vineyards are small, there are a few exceptions.
+The largest Pomerol vineyard belongs to Chateau de Sales at 47.5 hectares (117 acres) while the smallest vineyard is Enclos Tourmaline at a scant .5 hectares of vines (1-1/4 acre).
+Around 350,000 cases of wine are produced in Pomerol each year.

 Merlot and Cabernet Franc are the two most important grapes used to produce wine in Pomerol.
-Merlot did not become the dominant grape in many of the best Pomerol vineyards until after the Phylloxeria epidemic.
-While Cabernet Franc is blended into most Pomerol wines, it is the character of the Merlot grape that gives the wine of Pomerol its sensuous, elegance.
-Looking at the entire 800 hectares of the Pomerol appellation, it is planted to 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon.
+Merlot did not become the dominant grape in many of the best Pomerol vineyards until after the Phylloxeria epidemic of the late 1800s.
+While Cabernet Franc is blended into most Pomerol wines, it is the character of the Merlot grape that gives the Pomerol wines their sensuous elegance.
+Looking at the entire 800 hectares of the Pomerol appellation, it is planted 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon grapes.

 -- This tour is subject to availability and a Guaranteed departure with a minimum of 2 people --